markvanderloo/stringdist/README.md

 String distance functions are scattered around R, and R's packages.
 This package is a re-implementation of some common (weighted) distance functions, offered through a uniform interface.
-So far distance functions include:
+As of version 0.5.0, distance functions include:

 * Hamming distance;
 * Levenshtein distance (weighted);
 * Restricted Damerau-Levenshtein distance (weighted);
-* Full Damerau-Levenshtein distance (weighted).
+* Full Damerau-Levenshtein distance (weighted);
+* Q-gram distance.

 To my best knowledge, the latter was not available before in R. Workhorse functions are implemented in C. The package offers two main functions: